Gynecology & Women’s Health

 We know it’s not easy, but it’s important to remember to not panic.
 The majority of lumps found in breasts are benign.
 If a radiologist does detect an abnormality in your scan, then you will be referred to the hospital for further screening.
 You will have a follow-up mammogram and/or breast ultrasound done.
 If needed, you may also have a biopsy.

-Can I Get My Mammogram Done with You Even if I’ve Gone Somewhere Else for Previous Screenings?
+Can I Get My Mammogram Done at VPFW Even if I’ve Gone Somewhere Else for Previous Screenings?

 Of course!
 Whether you are a new or established patient, you can always choose to have your mammogram done at our West Creek, Midlothian Turnpike, or Prince George locations.